 - An island called Harvest Caye was recently sold to a Norwegian cruise line company which drops off thousands of passengers every month!
 This was despite government warnings against mega-projects.

 - Belize has been praised for its sustainable fishing laws, but enforcement is another matter.
 Noncompliance is a recurring theme in no-fishing zones.

 - The central Belize reef is rated critical with dangerously low fish stocks; the southern reefs, where fishing laws are better-enforced, hold twice the regional average.
 (There's hope!)

-Beauty and sanctity of life aside, the Belizean people are reliant on the reef.
+Beauty and sanctity of life aside, the World Wide Fund for Nature noted in their piece "Belize: Guardians of The Reef," that the Belizean people are reliant on the reef.
 Not only does it act as a wall buffering them from storms, it provides a food source and income through the dive and adventure tourism industries.

 You may wonder what difference you can make as a single person, but look past that and consider the following simple options the next time you’re holidaying in Central America.